Statistical interference

 When two probability distributions overlap, statistical interference exists.
 Knowledge of the distributions can be used to determine the likelihood that one parameter exceeds another, and by how much.

-This technique can be used for dimensioning of mechanical parts, determining when an applied load exceeds the strength of a structure, and in many other situations.
-This type of analysis can also be used to estimate the probability of failure or the frequency of failure.
+This technique can be used for geometric dimensioning of mechanical parts, determining when an applied load exceeds the strength of a structure, and in many other situations.
+This type of analysis can also be used to estimate the probability of failure or the failure rate.

 Dimensional interference

 Mechanical parts are usually designed to fit precisely together.
 For example, if a shaft is designed to have a "sliding fit" in a hole, the shaft must be a little smaller than the hole.
 (Traditional tolerances may suggest that all dimensions fall within those intended tolerances.
 A process capability study of actual production, however, may reveal normal distributions with long tails.)
 Both the shaft and hole sizes will usually form normal distributions with some average (arithmetic mean) and standard deviation.

 With two such normal distributions, a distribution of interference can be calculated.
 The derived distribution will also be normal, and its average will be equal to the difference between the means of the two base distributions.
 The variance of the derived distribution will be the sum of the variances of the two base distributions.

 This derived distribution can be used to determine how often the difference in dimensions will be less than zero (i.e., the shaft cannot fit in the hole), how often the difference will be less than the required sliding gap (the shaft fits, but too tightly), and how often the difference will be greater than the maximum acceptable gap (the shaft fits, but not tightly enough).